Did you know that next to water, tea is the most widely consumed beverage in the world? (Yes, even ahead of Coca-Cola.)

 In fact, most tea isn’t washed before it’s put into bags.
 And many tea bags are made using plastic.

 A bit unsettling, right?
-So how can you get the most tea health benefits without getting all the toxins?
+So how can you get the most health benefits of tea without getting all the toxins?

 Here’s the solution: Avoid cheap, low-quality teas, and choose high-quality, organic teas instead.